 The crown process usually takes two appointments over a period of a few weeks.
 At your first appointment, your tooth must be prepared for the crown.
 Dr. Patel will clean and numb the treatment area, then remove damaged or decayed enamel using specialized tools.
-You can also be sedated during this process, if you feel it will make you more comfortable.
 Next, he will shape your remaining tooth structure into a stable platform onto which your crown can be attached.

 Impressions and images of your teeth will be taken, and this information is used to create your crown.
 Dr. Patel will bond a temporary crown in place to protect your tooth until your permanent crown is complete.